Bougouriba/dif-apac/data-processing/README.md

 This will be executed by github actions as well as at the command line.
 In both cases environment variables will be used to communicate relevant API keys.

+- Manages a _data directory as a .git submodule
+  - clones from a given space
+  -